eifinger/setup-rye/README.md

 ```yaml
 0 0 * * * find /home/ubuntu/setup-rye-cache -type f -mtime +7 -exec rm -rf {} \;
 ```

+## Limitations

+1. Currently only Linux and macOS is supported see [issue #10](https://github.com/eifinger/setup-rye/issues/10)

 ## How it works